craig-davis/craig-davis.github.io/_posts/2019-01-25-Beginning-Mountain-Biking-in-2019.markdown

 Every person has their own anatomy.
 Start with whatever saddle is on the bike and go ride.
 If the saddle doesn't work for you, you should try some others.
 The shop might even have some loaners.
 Talk to the shop, they can help you get the bike setup properly to help with any issues you've got.
 If you have any numbness, tingling, or hot spots you might want to change.
 There are women's specific saddles, and if you are a woman you should try them.
 Most women have their sit bones a bit farther apart and the women's saddles will be more comfortable.

+{% include figure.html
+    class="simple right"
+    url=""
+    src="/img/posts/beginning-mountain-biking/saddle.jpg"
+    alt="Mountain bike saddle"
+    max-width="250px"
+    caption="WTB SL8 Saddle"
+%}

-Don't buy a saddle with too much padding.
+Don't [buy a saddle with too much padding](https://www.singletracks.com/blog/mtb-videos/watch-choose-right-mountain-bike-saddle/).
 A saddle should be on the firm side with a shape that suits you.
 The padding should come from the chamois pad in your shorts, and the lycra of your shorts will let you slide around on the saddle and reduce friction.
 When you have a soft saddle you get stuck in one spot on it and you will develop problems.
 You're looking for a firm saddle with a comfortable shape.

 ## Helmet